B.C. SPCA $1.4M richer after court upholds will of deceased Vancouver woman | CBC News

 Her will, written in 2013, bequeathed a total of $440,000 to nine family members.
 A niece, two grandnieces and one grandnephew were each given $60,000.
 Another five relatives were left $40,000 apiece.

 The only other party named in the document, the B.C.
-SPCA, was left the residue of her estate — the money left over after assets were liquidated and expenses and distributions paid out.
+SPCA, was left the residue of her estate — the money remaining after assets were liquidated and expenses and distributions paid out.

-In Murray's case, the residue of estate amounted to a windfall of approximately $1.4 million for the B.C.
+In Murray's case, the residue of estate amounted to approximately $1.4 million for the B.C.
 SPCA after the sale of her Collingwood Street home in Kitsilano for $1.9 million.

 Last year, a group of Murray's relatives filed suit alleging a handwritten note with "SPCA" and "100,000" written beside it was proof she intended for the animal welfare agency to receive the much smaller amount of $100,000.